Space Systems Engineering

 From market and technological changes to policy and budgetary uncertainty, the space industry has been faced with increasing challenges that transcend technical boundaries.
 The Space Systems Engineering program at Stevens Institute of Technology, delivered by the primary authors in the field of space systems today, provides experienced professionals with the edge needed to excel in this increasingly complex and competitive industry.

-A recognized provider of Space Systems Engineering education to NASA employees and space industry professionals worldwide, taught in partnership with Teaching Science and Technology, Inc. (TSTI) -- In today's space related enterprises, change is the only constant.
-To fully utilize existing opportunities and explore new ones within a modern space-centric enterprise, it is crucial to have both the technical knowledge necessary to design cutting edge space missions and associated products, as well as the systems knowledge that is required to operate in an increasingly complex technical, business, and policy environment.
-The Graduate Certificate in Space Systems Engineering and Master's Degree in either Space Systems Engineering or Systems Engineering with a concentration in Space Systems, allow professionals working in government and the private space-related enterprises to combine robust technical education in space systems design and development, key space systems processes, and tools with a holistic understanding of systems engineering principles.
+Stevens is a recognized provider of Space Systems Engineering education to NASA employees and space industry professionals worldwide, taught in partnership with Teaching Science and Technology, Inc. (TSTI).
+In today's space related enterprises, change is the only constant.
+To fully utilize existing opportunities and explore new ones within a modern space-centric enterprise, it is crucial to have both the technical knowledge necessary to design cutting edge space missions and associated products, as well as the systems knowledge that is required to operate in an increasingly complex technical, business and policy environment.
+The Graduate Certificate in Space Systems Engineering and Master's Degree in either Space Systems Engineering or Systems Engineering with a concentration in Space Systems, allow professionals working in government and the private space-related enterprises to combine robust technical education in space systems design and development, key space systems processes and tools with a holistic understanding of systems engineering principles.

 Message from the Program Lead